CloudLabsAI-Azure/azure-ai-agents-labs/lab-1.md

-# Lab 1 - Setup AI Project and perform Chat Completion from VS Code
+# Lab 1: Setup AI Project and perform Chat Completion from VS Code

-## Estimated duration: 120 minutes
+## Estimated duration: 120 Minutes

 ## Lab scenario

 In this hands-on lab, you will set up the necessary environment for building AI Agents.
 You will begin by configuring an AI Project in Azure AI Foundry, followed by deploying a Large Language Model (LLM) and embedding models.
 Next, you will establish connectivity from Visual Studio Code to the AI Project.
 Finally, you will perform a simple chat completion call to validate the setup.